 Type of Cannabis Grinder

-In general, you’ll find four types of cannabis grinder available for commercial sale.
+In general, you’ll find four types of cannabis grinders available for commercial sale.
 The following relates to hand grinders capable of handling a few grams at a time.

 Two-Piece Single-Chamber Grinder

 This is the grinder of choice for marijuana users on a budget.
 It is a basic design with both parts containing sharp teeth.
-Using it is very easy.
-Place your buds in one part, close the two pieces together and start rotating.
 These grinders have no kief catcher, and the crystals usually get stuck to the chamber’s sides.
 Typically, these items are made from metal, plastic, or wood.

 Four-Piece Three-Chambers Grinder